-Jaeger Kahlen Partner has been awarded the first prize in the international competition for Qianhai Huaqiang Group Headquarter.
-The site is adjacent to an area of urban green belt and is connected to its surroundings by multiple elevated walkways.
-The height limit for highrises in this region is 180m, with a maximum podium height of 18m.
-As the architectural form grows vertically, it steps back, creating a range of differently sized green terraces at various heights across the building.
+Jaeger Kahlen Partner has been awarded the first prize at the international competition for Qianhai Huaqiang Group Headquarter.
+The site is adjacent to an area of urban green belt, and is connected to its surrounds with multiple elevated walkways.
+The height limit for high rises in this region is 180m, with a maximum podium height of 18m.
+As the architectural form grows vertically it steps back, creating a range of different sized green terraces at various heights across the building.
 These provide an opportunity to extend the city’s green corridor through the development.

 The podium volume is cut out along its central axis to allow for greater amounts of sunlight and natural ventilation to reach the commercial regions.
-The tower's facade is set back along the same axis, with multiple sky gardens branching out from this central recesses, providing a variety of opportunities of external views.
-In accordance with its volume, the building's central core is divided into two parts.
-These are offset to the West, allowing the East side of the development to maximize the available area with views facing the green belt.
+The towers facade is set back along the same axis, with multiple sky gardens branching out from this central recesses, providing a variety of opportunities of external views.
+In accordance with its volume, the building’ central core is divided into two parts.
+These are offset to the west, allowing the east side of the development to maximize the available area with views facing the green belt.